PedroMartelleto/Book-Store/Milestone 2 - Client/README.md

 ## Build Procedures

 Instructions for building and executing the client and server-side applications are provided in the README.md files inside their respective folders.
 Note that to fully test the client-side application, it is required that a server be running on the same machine.

+For more details on running the client, refer to the [client folder README](https://github.com/PedroMartelleto/Book-Store/tree/main/Milestone%202%20-%20Client/client).
+For more information about running server, refer to the [server folder README](https://github.com/PedroMartelleto/Book-Store/tree/main/Milestone%202%20-%20Client/server).

 ## Problems and Comments

 None.